wp-plugins/hot-sheet/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.1.0 =
+* Hot sheet is now a multi-widget.
+You can have more than one hot sheet.
+You will have to re-add the widget to your sidebar after upgrade.

 = 1.0.5 =
 * Quotes and apostrophes in widget title are now displayed properly